-Or are you experiencing freezing, stalling or crashing during the download?
+Or are you experiencing freezing, stalling, or crashing during the download?
 Don't worry; we've got the reasons why and the tricks to help you update your Mac smoothly.

-Returning to the general issues, thankfully, we've got all the troubleshooting tips you need if you're experiencing freezing, crashing or stalling during the download process.
+Returning to the general issues, thankfully, we've got all the troubleshooting tips you need if you're experiencing freezing, crashing, or stalling during the macOS download process and software update.

 So, let's get started: what's the first step?

-If you're trying to install macOS Big Sur as a starting point, it's worth checking that your Mac is actually compatible.
+If you're trying to install macOS Sonoma as a starting point, it's worth checking that your Mac is actually compatible.

 Here's a handy list from Apple that shows you which devices are compatible.

 The single most common reason your Mac won't update is lack of space.
-For instance, if you're upgrading from macOS Sierra or later to macOS Big Sur, this update requires 35.5 GB, but if you're upgrading from a much earlier release, you'll need even more available storage to ensure that the software update is successful.
+For instance, if you're upgrading from macOS Monterey to macOS Ventura, this update requires 25 GB, but if you're upgrading from a much earlier release, you'll need even more available storage to ensure that the software update is successful.